Lin-Yijie/Lin-Yijie.github.io/_pages/about.md

 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
 - *2024.01*: &nbsp; One paper was accepted by International Conference on Learning Representations (ICLR 2024) as  **oral**.
-- *2024.12*: &nbsp; One paper was accepted by Thirty-Eighth AAAI Conference on Artificial Intelligence (AAAI 2024).
+- *2024.12*: &nbsp; One paper was accepted by AAAI Conference on Artificial Intelligence (AAAI 2024).
 Congrats to Yiding.
 - *2023.07*: &nbsp; One paper was accepted by International Conference on Computer Vision (ICCV 2023).
 - *2022.10*: &nbsp; One paper was accepted at Findings of EMNLP 2022.